CSCfi/csc-user-guide/docs/quantum-computing/helmi/helmi_quick.md

 ### Cirq

-To load the Qiskit module use `module load helmi_cirq_iqm_4.1`.
+To load the Cirq module use `module load helmi_cirq`.

-Unlike with Qiskit, Cirq requires `csc_qu_tools` to load the Helmi device, this can be accessed through `module load helmi_cirq_iqm_4.1`.
+Cirq requires `csc_qu_tools` to load the Helmi device, this can be accessed through `module load helmi_cirq`.
+In Cirq decomposition

+    from csc_qu_tools.cirq import Helmi
+    import cirq

+    backend = Helmi().set_helmi()

 Helmi currently uses `cirq-iqm==4.1` from which you can make your own container wrapper if you require additional python packages in your workflow.
 Instructions can be found via the [LUMI container wrapper](../../../computing/containers/tykky/).

 ### OpenQASM

-Submission of OpenQASM formatted files is also supported on Helmi, however additional user support is currently not available.
+Submission of OpenQASM formatted files is not currently supported on Helmi.
+You can convert your OpenQASM circuits to Cirq or Qiskit and submit them.
+On Qiskit this can be done with `QuantumCircuit.from_qasm_file('my_circuit.qasm')` or on Cirq creating the circuit from a string using  `circuit_from_qasm(""" Qasm_string """)`.

 ## Creating Circuits for Helmi